kittyfishfrommars/grav-skeleton-oxygen/user/pages/01.home/home.md

 hook:
     teaser: "Look, It's Kittyfish from Mars."
     byline:
-        This theme is crazy fast, accessible and GDPR-compliant out of the box.
+        Out of the box this theme is crazy fast, accessible and GDPR-compliant.
 The source code is available at <a href="https://github.com/kittyfishfrommars" target="_blank">github.com/kittyfishfrommars</a>.
 Provided as-is and free for personal and commercial use.
 No strings attached.
 Have fun!
     button:
       # comment-out line below to disable button
       text: 'Button'